 While he only says this once, this single sentence is vital when it comes to understanding Gatsby.

-Gatsby’s greatest downfall is his belief that he could not only repeat the past and make Daisy fall in love with him again, but he also believed that he could make Daisy forget that she was ever married to Tom Buchanan or ever loved her husband.
+Gatsby’s greatest downfall is his belief that he could not only repeat the past and make Daisy fall in love with him again but also that he could make Daisy forget that she was ever married to Tom Buchanan.

 - Related Article: Quotes About Tom Buchanan